astro-mat/PP3_V2/README.md

 ## How to play

-The game is played with two boards, one for each pplayer.
+The game is played with two boards, one for each player.

 Each game board is a 5 x 5 grid labeled from 0 to 4. the player chooses a coordinate to guess where the computers ship is.
 The computer does the same.

 On a player's board, ships are represented by '@' symbols.
 When an opponent successfully hits a ship, that coordinate is marked with an 'X'.
-A miss is indicated by a '*' symbol.
+A miss is indicated by a 'O' symbol.

 The computers board does not display the ships.
 Only the hits and misses